Hemphill/lasso-scaffold-generator/README.md

 ### 4. Configure Object Loading

-Add file path for the two new Lasso custom type files to the `load_custom_tags_and_types.inc` file.
+Add file path for the two new Lasso custom type files to the `/library/load_custom_tags_and_types.inc` file.
 Similar to the Coupon example below:
 ```object-c
     // Coupon